open-contracting/infrastructure/docs/about.md

 * Contracts are issued for construction of infrastructure;
 * Contracts are issued for monitoring construction implementation.

-When open contracting principles and practices are put in place, data about these contracting processes, and documents associated with them, should be openly available in standard formats.
+When open contracting principles and practices are put in place, data about these contracting processes, and documents associated with them, ought to be openly available in standard formats.

 By linking existing open contracting disclosure (and ensuring key fields and documents are provided) with project-level information, new opportunities for data-driven infrastructure project monitoring are unlocked.